Louiskovski/SuperBlenderGalaxy/README.md

 ## Editing

 ### Adding objects
+Be sure that Blender's command line window is open (*Window -> Toggle System Console).
+As of this version it is required to enter object names in this window.

 To add objects, be sure that you selected the zone's collection, which you want to add your object, and click on **Add Galaxy Object** to add an object of your likeling.
 If Asset Searching is enabled, the plugin searches for assets in a given folder structure using your entered object name in Blender files and links them.
 More about this at **Asset Usage**.

 Once a type is selected, Blender will probably freeze briefly.
 If this is the case, an object name must be entered.
 Go to Blender's Command Line window and enter your object name.
 (Sorry, I don't understand how to do this with Blender's UI :P, Will probably be replaced later anyway with a selection from the ObjectDatabase)